ferdieperante/III-Research-Open-sourced-Model/Research Code.md

 ga_mtry_a
 ga_nrep_a

-## Create the third from the best feature engineered model, selected from a genetic algorithm, for the third
+## Select the third from the best feature-engineered model of a genetic algorithm.

 ## Feature selection: check for unimportant variables